rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 If a rotation interval is not specified the log will be rotated whenever logrotate runs (unless another condition like `size` has been set).

-If you want to use a time interval other than the the defined ones, you need to use cron to create a separate configuration file.
+If you want to use a time interval other than the defined ones, you need to use cron to create a separate configuration file.
 For example, if you want to rotate a particular log file hourly, you could create a file in `/etc/cron.hourly` (you might need to create that directory too) that would